Eric Saubert

 Eric Saubert (born May 9, 1994) is an American professional football tight end for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Drake Bulldogs, and was selected by the Atlanta Falcons in the fifth round of the 2017 NFL draft.
+Saubert has also been a member of several other NFL teams.

 Professional career

 Pre-draft

 On December 5, 2016, it was announced that Saubert had accepted an invitation to play in the 2017 East–West Shrine Game.
 He impressed scouts and analysts throughout practices for the Shrine Game, displaying his athleticism, receiving ability, and received praises from multiple media members, including NFL analyst Mike Mayock.
-On January 21, 2017, Saubert played in the East–West Shrine Game and was part of an East team that lost 10–3 to the West.
-Unfortunately, he was unable to record a reception although he was targeted twice.
-On January 26, 2017, it was announced that Saubert would be a late addition to play in the 2017 Senior Bowl.
+On January 21, 2017, Saubert played in the East–West Shrine Game and was part of an East team that lost 10–3 to the West, but he was unable to record a reception although he was targeted twice.
+Five days later, it was announced that Saubert would be a late addition to play in the 2017 Senior Bowl.
 He attended two days later and was a part of Cleveland Browns head coach Hue Jackson's South team that defeated the North 16–15.
 He was unable to record a reception with top draft prospects O. J. Howard, David Njoku, and Gerald Everett on his team and only having a day of practice.
 Saubert was one of 19 collegiate tight ends to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 He tied for second amongst his position group in the bench press, fifth in the broad jump, and eighth in the vertical jump and opted to only perform those drills.
 On March 28, 2017, Saubert attended Iowa State's pro day and performed all of the combine drills and positional drills.
 He ran receiving drills with Cincinnati Bengals tight ends coach Jonathan Hayes for the 33 team representatives and scouts who attended from 22 NFL teams.
 At the conclusion of the pre-draft process, Saubert was projected to be a fifth or sixth round pick by NFL draft experts and scouts.
 He was ranked the 12th best tight end prospect in the draft by CBS Sports and was ranked the 13th best tight end by NFLDraftScout.com.